er-shreyagaur/Number-Guessing-Game/README.md

 Welcome to the Number Guessing Game!
 This Java console application is a fun and engaging way to test your guessing skills.
 Players have multiple rounds to guess a randomly generated number within a specified range.
 The game provides feedback after each guess and tracks the player's score throughout the game.

 ## Features:
-**1.Multiple Rounds**: The game consists of 3 rounds.
+**1. Multiple Rounds**: The game consists of 3 rounds.

-**2.Limited Attempts**: Players have 5 attempts to guess the correct number in each round.
+**2. Limited Attempts**: Players have 5 attempts to guess the correct number in each round.

-**3.Feedback**: After each guess, players receive feedback on whether the guess is higher or lower than the target number.
+**3. Feedback**: After each guess, players receive feedback on whether the guess is higher or lower than the target number.

-**4.Scoring System**: Players earn points for each correct guess, and the total score is displayed after each round and at the end of the game.
+**4. Scoring System**: Players earn points for each correct guess, and the total score is displayed after each round and at the end of the game.

 ## How to Play:
 1. Start the game and read the welcome message.